Get inspired. Get in free.

 Every Thursday night, enjoy free admission and programs, funded by our generous sponsor Target.
 The local company—headquartered just a stone’s throw away in downtown Minneapolis—is dedicated to supporting arts and cultural experiences for all audiences.

 You can visit the Walker with a date, with a friend, or with 20 of your friends!
 This night is open to everyone and is always free.
 The more the merrier.
 Just no pets allowed, unfortunately.
 Or live plants.
 Leave your plants at home.

 What do I do when I show up?

-Oh come on, give art a try!
+Give art a try!
 You might find something you like.
-Plus it’s a great conversation starter: “Last Thursday when I was at the Walker Art Center I…”
+Plus, it’s a great conversation starter: “Last Thursday when I was at the Walker Art Center, I…”

 - Grab a drink or a bite in Esker Grove before you pop into the galleries.
 Make a reservation ahead of time, or simply find a seat at the bar.
 Dinner menu starts at 5 pm.

 - Stroll through not one, but two Walker Shops full of books, jewelry, well-designed home goods, and more.
 Buy a gift for someone (or yourself).